philrz/super/docs/commands/super.md

 #### JSON Auto-detection: Super vs. Plain

-Since [Super JSON](../formats/sup.md) is a superset of plain JSON, `super` must be careful how it distinguishes the two cases when performing auto-inference.
+Since [SUP](../formats/sup.md) is a superset of plain JSON, `super` must be careful how it distinguishes the two cases when performing auto-inference.
-While you can always clarify your intent via `-i sup` or `-i json`, `super` attempts to "just do the right thing" when you run it with Super JSON vs. plain JSON.
+While you can always clarify your intent via `-i sup` or `-i json`, `super` attempts to "just do the right thing" when you run it with SUP vs. plain JSON.

-While `super` can parse any JSON using its built-in Super JSON parser this is typically not desirable because (1) the Super JSON parser is not particularly performant and (2) all JSON numbers are floating point but the Super JSON parser will parse as JSON any number that appears without a decimal point as an integer type.
+While `super` can parse any JSON using its built-in SUP parser this is typically not desirable because (1) the SUP parser is not particularly performant and (2) all JSON numbers are floating point but the SUP parser will parse as JSON any number that appears without a decimal point as an integer type.

 {{% tip "Note" %}}

-The reason `super` is not particularly performant for Super JSON is that the [Super Binary](../formats/bsup.md) or [Super Columnar](../formats/csup.md) formats are semantically equivalent to Super JSON but much more efficient and the design intent is that these efficient binary formats should be used in use cases where performance matters.
-Super JSON is typically used only when data needs to be human-readable in interactive settings or in automated tests.
+The reason `super` is not particularly performant for SUP is that the [BSUP](../formats/bsup.md) or [CSUP](../formats/csup.md) formats are semantically equivalent to SUP but much more efficient and the design intent is that these efficient binary formats should be used in use cases where performance matters.
+SUP is typically used only when data needs to be human-readable in interactive settings or in automated tests.

 {{% /tip %}}

-To this end, `super` uses a heuristic to select between Super JSON and plain JSON when the `-i` option is not specified.
+To this end, `super` uses a heuristic to select between SUP and plain JSON when the `-i` option is not specified.
 Specifically, plain JSON is selected when the first values of the input are parsable as valid JSON and includes a JSON object either as an outer object or as a value nested somewhere within a JSON array.

-This heuristic almost always works in practice because Super JSON records typically omit quotes around field names.
+This heuristic almost always works in practice because SUP records typically omit quotes around field names.

 ### Output Formats